 Vegan Roasted Beet Dip is a beautiful purple dip made with only good things, like roasted garlic, walnuts and fresh herbs.
-This easy recipe is gluten free, vegan and perfect paired with veggies or crackers.
+This easy recipe is gluten-free and perfectly paired with veggies or crackers.

 How can you go wrong with a purpley-pink bowl of pure goodness?